agdal1125/sop_consolidate_app/README.md

 # Capstone 2020

-Welcome to the project.
-Feel free to customize this repo.

 ## Navigating this repository

 The `libs/` folder houses additional packages that can be installed onto your workstation.

-The `utils/` folder houses materials in the public safety domain that aim to provide you with additional context.
+<s>The `utils/` folder houses materials in the public safety domain that aim to provide you with additional context<s>
+ Removed due to data confidentiality

 ## Note on data governance